Can I Recover My Hot Wallet on a Ledger?

 — Sounds great right?
 A simple way to bring control of all your crypto assets onto your Ledger device.
 But there’s a catch: if you’re moving your assets from a hot wallet to a hardware wallet to secure them offline, simply recovering your assets using your seed phrase WILL NOT KEEP YOUR CRYPTO SAFE.

 — Still not sure what we’re talking about?
 We have you covered!
-Here, we explain how to move your existing crypto to safety with your brand new Ledger Nano.
+Here, let us explain how to move your existing crypto to safety with your brand new Ledger device.

 Thinking of moving your crypto assets from a hot wallet into a shiny new Ledger?
 READ THIS.